vg11072001/vg11072001/README.md

 ![Hello, my name is Vanshika  Nice to meet you  (1)](https://user-images.githubusercontent.com/67424390/210377046-bfbc9207-dd94-4160-ab7a-34d11baba998.png)

-## - 💫 Have a look at my repositories and collection, hope you will find it helpful.
+### - 💫 Check out my repository and collection, I hope you find it useful.
-## - 📍 I'm final year student at VNIT Nagpur.
+### - 📍  I am a final year student at the VNIT Nagpur.
-## - 💭 I am open to discuss about topics around Machine Learning, Deep Learning and Natural Language Processing.
+### - 💭 I would be interested in discussing topics related to Machine Learning, Deep Learning, and Natural Language Processing.

 <!--